FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/README.md

 ### Upstream OP fork (not vendored)

-The 11 entry-point OP-Stack predeploys that L2 genesis materializes are NOT checked into this repo.
-The exact upstream commit + the four external Solidity dependency SHAs (OpenZeppelin × 2, solady, solmate) live in `op-fork-pin.toml`.
+The OP-Stack predeploys are NOT checked into this repo, and their genesis bytecode/storage does NOT come from a forge build either: the op-deployer terminal alloc JSON is the only genesis source for OP accounts (see `tools/opstack-genesis/`).
+The pinned upstream commit + the four external Solidity dependency SHAs (OpenZeppelin × 2, solady, solmate) in `op-fork-pin.toml` serve source-level verification: CI clones the pinned commit into `/tmp` and builds it there with OP's own foundry config (this project's `foundry.toml` only compiles the self-written `src/` contracts).
-CI clones the pinned commit into `/tmp` and builds it there with OP's own foundry config (this project's `foundry.toml` only compiles the self-written `src/` contracts).
 Bumping the pin is documented in [`docs/runbook-op-fork-upgrade.md`](docs/runbook-op-fork-upgrade.md) (added by PR-7).